-In normal conditions (white rowing state), experienced senior members who wish to boat unsupervised must have one member of the crew who has passed a CoW; this means that any senior member who wishes to boat unsupervised in a single scull will only be allowed to do so once they have been awarded a CoW.
-This will demonstrate their boat handling skills, their navigational knowledge of the stretch as well as their abilities to conduct an appropriate risk assessment before boating.
+In normal conditions (white rowing state), experienced senior members who wish to boat unsupervised must have one member of the crewwho has passed a CoW.
+Any senior member who wishes to boat unsupervised in a single scull will only be allowed to do so once they have been awarded a CoW in a single scull.
+The CoW will demonstrate their abilities to conduct an appropriate risk assessment before boating as well as theirboat handling skills, their navigational knowledge of the stretch.
 Seniors who have not passed their CoW must either be in a boat with a member who has, be supervised by a member in an accompanying boat who has, or be supervised by a qualified Club Coach in the boat, on the bank or in a coaching launch.